Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - a decision already made
 - a change in the environment

-## B. The quiet active-presence starter
+## B. Quiet Active-Presence Starter

-The character is already present in the space.
+The character is already present within the scene.

-The routine, proximity, or situation already exists.
+The routine, proximity, or shared situation already exists.

-The scene activates:
+The opening activates:

 - a behavioral signature
 - a concrete presence
 - an observation that becomes action
+- an invitation
+- a decision
-- an invitation, decision, or short line that immediately opens interaction
+- a short statement that naturally opens interaction

 In both cases, the character should already be acting.

-The starter should not open on decorative passivity.
+The starter should never begin with decorative passivity.

 ---